 You can craft spider webs from white coffee filter papers, and the spiders themselves can be created from either black felt or black construction paper.
 All you need are scissors and a glue stick!

-Craft monsters from egg cartons
+Craft monsters from egg cartons (our favorite Halloween crafting idea for little ones)

 Are your egg cartons made from paper and not styrofoam?
 If yes, then here is your chance to craft silly monsters for some fun Halloween decorations.